JanDexter/LabActivity4-Diaz-ES6Asynch/README.md

-# Post Manager

-Lab Activity 4 - ES6+ & Asynchronous Data Handling
+# Lab Activity 4 - ES6+ & Asynchronous Data Handling

 A small dashboard for browsing and managing posts, pulling live data from the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API using plain